Run an integrated runtime

 | Runtime descriptor | Your agent has setup or live controls that Canon should render truthfully. |

-If the agent is Claude Code, Codex, or OpenClaw, use Integrated agents.
+If the agent is Claude Code, Codex, OpenClaw, or Hermes, use Integrated agents.

 Install: